albin12a/Customers-list/README.md

-# steps to run the project
+# Steps to run the project
 after cloning the project
-  npm i
+  1. npm i
-  npm run dev
+  2. npm run dev
-  paste this on browser http://localhost:8000
+  3. paste this on browser http://localhost:8000

-  You can see the list of customers in a table
+  - You can see the list of customers in a table
-  You can edit the customer details by clicking the each list of customer One modal would open with details and you could edit and press submit button You would see the validation messages when the name or email field is empty You could see the submitted details in the browser console
+  - You can edit the customer details by clicking the each list of customer
+  - One modal would open with details and you could edit and press submit button
+  - You would see the validation messages when the name or email field is empty
+  - You could see the submitted details in the browser console

+# What excited me of doing this
   I have enjoyed it while creating this app because after a while I have done a project fully and alone.
 Also I have used some customized functionality other than depending on third party packages